-The Best $1,000 High-End Home Theater PC Build – November 2021
+The Best $1,000 High-End Home Theater PC Build – February 2023

 A True Home Theater Powerhouse!

-This Month’s Build, Featuring AMD’s Zen 3 and Vega!
+This Month’s Build, Featuring Intel!

-On the storage side, the $1,000 High-End 4K HTPC Build goes with a 512GB PCIe-based solid-state drive, which offers amazing responsiveness for your operating system and applications.
+On the storage side, the $1,000 High-End 4K HTPC Build goes with a 1TB PCIe Gen 4 solid-state drive, which will provide incredible responsiveness for your operating system and applications.
 Need more space?
-No problem – you can always add up to three high capacity hard drives for media storage.
+No problem – you can add two more M.2 solid-state drives and up to three high-capacity hard drives for media storage.
 You can also add an optional Blu-Ray burner for optical media access.
-In terms of RAM, we recommend a full 16GB of DDR4-3600, which will provide plenty of breathing room for any high-end task, including video production.
-The $1,000 High-End 4K HTPC Build is powered by a quiet and ultra-efficient power supply and runs in the stylish SilverStone GD09 case, the most compact ATX-class HTPC chassis on the market, which we reviewed right here.
-Also included in the price is next-gen 802.11ax wireless networking, built into the motherboard.
-Simply put, the $1,000 High-End 4K Home Theater PC Build is a dream HTPC at an affordable price!
+In terms of memory, we recommend a full 32GB of DDR4-3600 RAM, which will provide plenty of breathing room for any high-end task, including video production.

 The high speed of this RAM will help not only the CPU, but the built-in graphics too, as it borrows system RAM for its image processing.
 Just make sure to enable the faster speed in the motherboard's UEFI to take advantage of it!